dgidus/GVSU-CIS350-RPGeniuses/docs/software_requirements_specification.md

 	2. The game shall have ability for host to require a server password.
 	3. The game shall have ability for host to set limit on number of players allowed on the server at once.

+4. Should have visual cues of status of character and surrounding enemies
+	1. The game shall allow players to view their status of health and mana at all times during gameplay
+	2. The game shall notify players of damage to their character in the form of a sound and flash of red

 ## Non-Functional Requirements